Grimmys/rpg_tactical_fantasy_game/README.md

 <b>WARNING</b> : This game is entirely under construction.

 The game is a RPG Tactical Fantasy game, turn-based and is in 2D.
-I'm actually looking for a name.
+I'm currently looking for a name.
 <br>
-Neither goal (i.e. no victory condition) nor defeat condition are availables for now.
+Neither goal (i.e. no victory condition) nor defeat condition are available for now.

 <b>Version</b> : 0.0.0